butterYeeter/Arduino/README.md

 TOF board - Master I2C board.
 Does all the distance measuring and logic

 # Management
-All boards communicate via I2C.
+-All boards communicate via I2C.
 We will now discuss specifi management of mobility, power, sensor and obstacle management.